Our five-step-guide will help you plan the most perfect trip to the Oktoberfest in Munich.

 Find a well-located hotel

 Munich offers its guests not less than 80000 beds and thousands more within the S-Bahn area.
 But still, during the Oktoberfest, this is not sufficient.
-Therefore it is advisable to organize accommodation early, especially if you want to stay over the weekend or if you'd like to be able to choose between a larger number of hotels.
+Therefore, it is advisable to organize accommodation early, ideally right after the previous Oktoberfest, especially if you want to stay over the weekend or if you'd like to be able to choose between a larger number of hotels.
 This section is meant to give you an overview of Munich’s hotels.